Prisoner-of-War Camp Stalag VIII-A

 The French composer Olivier Messiaen was a prisoner in the camp.

 One of the most notable of the prisoners in Stalag VII-A was a French prisoner named Olivier Messiaen.
 He was a French composer who was drafted into the French army and then captured at Verdun in 1940.
-After hearing the poor conditions of some of the soldiers in the camp it might sound strange to hear, but Messiaen was able to form a musical quartet while in the camp after meeting a violinist, cellist and a clarinettist among his fellow prisoners.
-Life could vary drastically in the camp, depending on where you were from.
-For some prisoners there were theater groups and sports clubs, even newspapers that they wrote and distributed.
+After meeting other musicians among his fellow prisoners, Messiaen was able to form a musical quartet.
+It may sound unbelievable, but life in the camp could vary drastically depending on where you were from.
+For some groups of prisoners there were theater groups and sports clubs, even newspapers that they wrote and distributed.

-It was in the camp that Messiaen finished one of his greatest works, a 50 minute performance of chamber music, being provided with pencil and paper by a sympathetic guard.
-“Quartet for the End of Time” was first performed in January 1941 for a shivering audience of prisoners and guards.
+It was in the camp that Messiaen finished one of his greatest works, an eight-movement piece of chamber music called “Quatuor pour la fin du temps”.
+(Quartet for the End of Time) The 50-minute quartet was first performed in January 1941 for a shivering audience of prisoners and guards.
 It’s said that the instruments were decrepit and the audience freezing.
 Listen to Messiaen’s “Quartet for the End of Time” on YouTube.

 In February 1945 the Americans and British were marched out of the camp and westward on foot.
-More prisoners perished on this long march.
 The last of the prisoners were liberated in May 1945 by the Soviet army.
 After the war, many of the graves of western soldiers that could be identified were exhumed and sent back home for burial in their home countries.
-In 1948 the city of Zgorzelec dismantled the barracks in order to reuse the materials to rebuild Warsaw and other Polish towns destroyed during the war.

 Every year Messiaen's "Quartet for the End of Time" is performed at the site

-Every year in January the center has International Messiaen Days to remember and to hold a special concert – a performance of Messiaen’s “Quartet for the End of Time” performed at the site of the former Stalag VIII-A.
+Every year in January the center holds an event called International Messiaen Days to remember all those who suffered at the camp and to remind us that music does not divide but connects.
+The event includes a performance of Messiaen’s “Quartet for the End of Time” on the site where it was written.

 Further reading